 His laughter is tired.

 Insomnia is back.
 Nothing works.
 I try meditating, as I read once in THE MONK WHO SOLD HIS FERRARI.
 Which I haven’t finished, by the way.
 After about 100 pages, maybe even less, my skepticism and sarcasm burst like a crazy volcano, covering in laughter and mockery what I had previously read.
 Some parts got stuck, though.
 For example, the peaceful place.
 Or something like that.
-I tried to go to my peaceful place – that’s a pear tree in the orchard of my grand-grandmother, back Home.
+I tried to go to my peaceful place – that’s a pear tree in the orchard of my grate-grandmother, back Home.
 The grass is green, there are some small, yellowish flowers here and there, and I’m just lying on my back, under the pear tree, watching the sky.
-It’s all the peace one need to die.
+It’s all the peace one needs to die.
 If you aim for a happy death, that is.
 Gosh, I’m being morbid here.

 I turn on the TV.
 RESIDENT EVIL.
 Nice.
 I manage to wake up Luca.
 Thank God tomorrow’s weekend.